leilafouda/lfouda/content/resume/experience.md

   date_start: '2016-08-12'
   date_end: '2016-09-23'
   description: "Grant recipient with Dr. Christine Erbe.
 Developing a bioacoustics and population-ecology study on Australian populations of killer whales (Orcinus orca) following a successfully co-written grant application.
 Co-ordinating and co-leading research trips to the Bremer Canyon and Exmouth field sites.
 Leading photo-identification and behavioural data collection.
 I was actively involved in data analysis, management and publication preparation utilising both MATLAB and RAVEN software.
 Additionally, I designed and formatted a photo-identification catalogue using FinBase.
 During the Bremer Canyon research trip I also took on the role of on-board naturalist for passengers, giving an introductory talk and answering questions during tours.
 For two weeks I supervised four Year 10 students conducting science projects on killer whale data collected in the Bremer Canyon."
+- title: Research Assistant
+  company: Centre for Marine Science and Technology (CMST), Curtin University
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2013-10-01'
+  date_end: '2013-11-01'
+  description: "Analysing underwater spectrograms from the Australian northwest continental shelf to identify the principal features of the soundscape.
+I utilised available CMST reports from noise logger deployments to further understand the soundscapes significant features and labelled monthly percentile graphs with identified features.
+This work went towards a much broader study looking at the temporal and geographical variability in underwater soundscapes around Australia."
+- title: Research Assistant
+  company: Behavioural Response of Australian Humpback whales to Seismic Surveys (BRAHSS).
+Joint Industry Partners (JIP).
+  company_url: ''
+  #company_logo: org-x
+  location:
+  date_start: '2013-09-01'
+  date_end: '2013-10-01'
+  description: "Large long-term project looking at the effect of seismic surveys on humpback whales (Megaptera novaeangliae).
+My role involved scanning for humpback whale pods travelling consistently south for small vessel focal follows.
+During seismic trials continuously scanning for marine mammals and other vessels to ensure mitigations on animal and vessel distances were met.
+Using degrees and reticules to communicate pod location to VADAR operator.
+VADAR programme set up, operations for scan surveys, data clean up and back up.
+Using R to calculating and plotting reticules error with swell."
 design:
   columns: '2'
 ---